Simply LaKita

 • Did You Make This Recipe?

-• No-boil noodles - Skip the pot of boiling water.
-Oven-ready lasagna noodles cook right in the sauce as the lasagna bakes.
+• No-boil noodles - Skip the pot of boiling water entirely.
+Oven-ready noodles soften right in the sauce as the lasagna bakes.

-• Three kinds of cheese - Ricotta, mozzarella, and Parmesan create layers of creamy, melty, salty perfection.
+• Three kinds of cheese - Ricotta, mozzarella, and Parmesan layer into creamy, melty, salty perfection in every bite.

-• Ready in about 1 hour - This is weeknight-friendly comfort food, not an all-day project.
+• Ready in about 1 hour - This is genuine weeknight comfort food, not an all-day production.

 Ingredients You'll Need